DIRECTORS' REPORT AND

-WORKING TOWARDS "ZERO HARM" FOR OUR PEOPLE
+WORKING TOWARDS ZERO HARM FOR OUR PEOPLE

-3) A formal OH&S management system, aligned with the Holcim OH&S Pyramid Systemand other directives, has been established over the past few years across theorganisation.
-All sites were assessed for implementation of the Holcim OH&S PyramidSystem through an external certifying agency The scores from the OH&S pyramidassessment were excellent and a clear demonstration of the implementation of an integratedOH&S management system in our operations.
+A formal OH&S management system, aligned with the Holcim OH&S Pyramid Systemand other directives, has been established over the past few years across theorganisation.
+FPEs are implemented across all sites and quality of implementation assessedthrough an external certifying agency.
+Peer Reviews are scheduled and conducted withinAmbuja and also with ACC.

-13. EMPLOYEE STOCK OPTION SCHEME
+14. EMPLOYEE STOCK OPTION SCHEME

 During the year, the Company has not granted any fresh stock option to its employees.

-The particulars as on 31st December, 2012 as required to be disclosed pursuant toClause 12 of SE8I (Employees Stock Option Scheme) Guidelines 1999. in respect of past ESOS are asfollows:
+The particulars as on 31st December 2013 as required to be disclosed pursuant to Clause12 of SEBI (Employees Stock Option Scheme) Guidelines 1999, in respect of past ESOS are asfollows:

-CUMULATIVE POSITION AS ON 31ST DECEMBER, 2012:
+CUMULATIVE POSITION AS ON 31ST DECEMBER, 2013: